ror-community/curation_ops/triage_issues/README.md

 Update: ror_display.replace==New Organization Name | alias.add==Old Organization Name | isni.add==0000 0001 2345 6789$
 ```

-This encoded update is posted as a comment on the GitHub issue for review.
+This encoded update is added as a comment on the GitHub issue for review.

 ## Installation